OrgForge: A Multi-Agent Simulation Framework for Verifiable Synthetic Corporate Corpora: System Architecture

 \subsection{The SimEvent Ground Truth Bus}

-Every significant action emits a \texttt{SimEvent}---a structured record persisted to MongoDB with a timestamp, event type, actor set, and payload.
-SimEvents are the canonical source of truth.
-The schema captures:
+Every significant action emits a \texttt{SimEvent}: a structured record persisted to MongoDB with a timestamp, event type, actor set, and payload.
+SimEvents are the canonical source of truth, capturing: \texttt{event\_type}, \texttt{actors}, \texttt{artifact\_ids} (JIRA tickets, PR numbers, Confluence pages, ZD tickets, SF opportunities), and \texttt{facts} (key-value payload at the moment of emission).
+Each day also emits a \texttt{day\_summary} SimEvent providing a queryable temporal index.